 Ray and Lynn are a married couple with four children all of whom know the Lord as their personal Saviour, walking with Him in service as He leads and enables.
-Their two girls are both married and they, and their husbands, worship at Amyand Park Chapel in Twickenham.
-Their oldest son works for the Open Air Mission as an evangelist and street preacher; he and his wife worship at Grace Church in Halewood, Liverpool.
-Their youngest son is currently pursuing a career in law.
+They have two daughters, both of whom are married.
+The older lives in Hampton near Twickenham while the younger lives in Huyton, Merseyside.
+Their oldest son, who is also married, works for the Open Air Mission as an evangelist and street preacher based in Liverpool.
+Their youngest son works in an office in Liverpool.

 Ray has a range of life experiences and pastoral service.
 As a young man he was wonderfully saved while serving as a Navigating Officer in the Merchant Navy.
 A previously dissolute life-style was transformed and had a profound effect on his colleagues.
 A number of whom were converted as a result of seeing the power and ability of God to transform broken lives.

 When Ray left the Merchant Navy he served as a police officer for thirteen years in a variety of locations to gain as much experience as possible.
 It was while serving as an instructor at a Police Training College that he first preached at his local church and was then subsequently used in ministry on an increasingly regular basis.

 Lynn comes from a Christian background and is blessed with a wider believing family.
 Secular work experience has usually been in the retail trade but also includes a period working as an accounts clerk for an industrial firm.
 For the majority of her married life Lynn has been the homemaker caring for the children and providing a loving home for the family.